Axway/api-builder-docs/content/en/docs/developer_guide/flows/manage_flow_nodes.md

 1. Panning - Press the arrow keys to move the flow graph.
 1. Zooming - Press the `+` and `-` keys to zoom in and zoom out respectively.
-1. Reset - press the `0` key to reset the position and scale of the flow graph.
+1. Reset - Press the `0` key to reset the position and scale of the flow graph.

 ## Configure flow-nodes